 Preheat your oven to 350°F (175°C or 180°C) and line 2 cookie sheet pans with parchment paper.
 Take the bowl of cookie dough out of the refrigerator.
 Grab a medium cookie scooper and let's get baking.

-Add 12 cookie mounds to one of the prepared cookie sheet pans using your medium cookie scooper.
+5. Add 12 cookie mounds to one of the prepared cookie sheet pans using your medium cookie scooper.
 Bake at 350°F (175°C or 180°C) for 12-14 minutes.
-I start to check at 12 minutes on doneness.
+I check on the cookies at 12 minutes for doneness.

 After pulling the cookies from the oven, give them a minute on the pan before moving them to a cooling rack.